flowchartsman/clarion/SPEC.md

 It is based on an interpretation of the best research available to the author at the time of this writing.

 ## Background Colors
+Primary color scheme is white on black. (citation todo)).

-Taken from the paper **Good Background Colors for Readers: A Study of People with and without Dyslexia**.
-Peach was listed highest in both test groups, and is thus the default, though both of the others came quite close.
-Should further research necessitate changes, ordering and colors may change, too.[[1]] The yellow selection subjectively appears harsher than the other two, so It's under evaluation for removal.
+Secondary color Peach aken from the paper **Good Background Colors for Readers: A Study of People with and without Dyslexia**.
+Peach was listed highest in both test groups.[[1]]

 ### White
 * Swatch: ![#ffffff](https://via.placeholder.com/15/ffffff/000000?text=+)